How Often Should You Take NAD and What’s the Right Dosage?

 Cons

-- Not ideal for individuals with an aversion to needles
+- Not suitable for individuals with needle aversion.

 Pros